The Jayhawkers!

-The Jayhawkers! is a 1959 American Technicolor VistaVision film directed by Melvin Frank, starring Jeff Chandler as Luke Darcy and Fess Parker as Cam Bleeker.
-The film is set in pre-Civil War Kansas.
+The Jayhawkers! is a 1959 American Technicolor VistaVision western film directed by Melvin Frank, starring Jeff Chandler as Luke Darcy and Fess Parker as Cam Bleeker.
+The film is set in pre-Civil War land of the Kansas Territory.
 Darcy leads a gang which seeks to take advantage of Bleeding Kansas (loosely based on abolitionist John Brown); Bleeker joins the gang.
 The supporting cast features Henry Silva and Leo Gordon.